Mark Kirk: Labor

 In April 2014, the United States Senate debated the Minimum Wage Fairness Act (S. 1737; 113th Congress).
 The bill would amend the Fair Labor Standards Act of 1938 (FLSA) to increase the federal minimum wage for employees to $10.10 per hour over the course of a two-year period.
 The bill was supported by President Barack Obama and many Democratic Senators, but opposed by Republicans in the Senate and House.
 Kirk said he would not vote for the bill or a related compromise bill.

 Kirk voted in April 2014 to extend federal funding for unemployment benefits.
 Federal funding had been initiated in 2008 and expired at the end of 2013.

 In March 2015, Kirk voted for an amendment to establish a deficit-neutral reserve fund to allow employees to earn paid sick time.

 Gun policy

-Kirk is the only Republican U.S. Senator to receive an "F" rating from the National Rifle Association.
+Kirk is the only Republican U.S. Senator to receive an "F" grade from the NRA Political Victory Fund.
 In 2015, he received a lifetime achievement award from the Illinois Council Against Handgun Violence.
 He supports background checks for gun sales, and in 2013 was the only Republican senator to vote for an assault weapons ban.